-In certain scenarios ModSecurity will interfere with and disrupt the WP Migrate DB Pro migration process.
-The reason this happens is because some ModSecurity configurations will flag WP Migrate DB Pro’s requests as a potential threat to the security of the system and will throw a
+ModSecurity is a popular web application firewall often used on Apache web server environments.
+In certain scenarios, ModSecurity will interfere with and disrupt the WP Migrate DB Pro migration process.
+This happens because some ModSecurity configurations will flag WP Migrate DB Pro’s API requests as a potential threat to the security of the system and will throw a

 404 Not Found error if your server has not been set up to correctly serve

 .htaccess Rule Override

-It is sometimes possible to disable ModSecurity using an .htaccess rule.
-You can try placing the following in your root directory’s .htaccess file to disable ModSecurity for
+To determine if ModSecurity is the issue, it may be possible to disable ModSecurity using an .htaccess rule.
+You can try placing the following in your root directory’s .htaccess file.
+This will disable ModSecurity for

 admin-ajax.php, the file we leverage to make connections between two installations, and the WP Migrate DB REST API endpoints we use to transfer data during migrations.